 When a non-anonymous 'wsa:ReplyTo' is used, the reply is received asynchronously at the reply-to endpoint.
 The reply is matched with the request using 'wsa:MessageId' and 'wsa:RelatesTo' message headers.
 From the user's perspective, this is still a two-way synchronous call, but the asynchronicity is handled by Artix.
 For oneway calls, the reply-to endpoint is not needed.

-Enabling a WS-Addressing MEP
+Enabling a WS-Addressing 2004 MEP

-You can enable WS-Addressing (WS-A) in an Artix configuration file either at the Artix bus-level or a specific WSDL port level.
+You can enable a WS-Addressing 2004 MEP in an Artix configuration file either at the Artix bus-level or a specific WSDL port level.
 Port-specific configuration overrides bus-specific configuration.
+When WS-RM is enabled, this automatically enables a WS-Addressing 2004 MEP (see ["Enabling WS-RM" on page 196](#)).

-To enable WS-A at bus level, use the following setting:
+To enable a WS-Addressing MEP at bus level, use the following setting: